 It is the policy of the American Astronomical Society (AAS) that all participants in Society activities will enjoy an environment free from all forms of discrimination, harassment, and retaliation.

 As a professional society, the AAS must provide an environment that encourages the free expression and exchange of scientific ideas.
 In pursuit of that environment, the AAS is committed to the philosophy of equality.
 All functions of the Society must be conducted in a professional atmosphere in which all participants are treated with courtesy and respect.

 Authors, editors and referees should also be aware of the professional and ethical standards that have been adopted for the AAS journals.

-The material on this web site is subject to copyright protection, owned by AAS unless otherwise indicated.
-Authors, editors and publishers should also be aware of the copyright requirements for the AAS journals.
+The material on this web site is subject to copyright protection, owned by the AAS unless otherwise indicated.
+Authors, editors, and publishers should also be aware of the copyright policy for the AAS journals.